What is Vitamin K?

-Both types of vitamin K are likely safe for patients to take orally in appropriate amounts.
+Both types of it are likely safe for patients to take orally in appropriate amounts.
 Most of the time, it does not cause any side effects, but in some cases it may cause an upset stomach or diarrhea.
 According to research, it is most likely safe for pregnancy, breastfeeding and children (x).

 Warnings & Drug Interactions

 However, patients with certain health conditions should take precautions, such as diabetes, kidney disease, liver disease or reduced bile secretion.
 It can cause severe interactions with blood thinning medication, so avoid taking these together.
-It may also cause moderate interactions with antidiabetic drugs because vitamin K may significantly reduce blood sugar (x).
+It may also cause moderate interactions with antidiabetic drugs because it may significantly reduce blood sugar (x).